- Cybersecurity Fundamentals

 - Common Weaknesses Enumeration (CWE): The CWE is a hierarchical system for classifying vulnerabilities.
 It has a number of useful views, including the Top 25 list of the most dangerous CWEs and language-specific lists.

 - Open Web Application Security Project (OWASP): OWASP is a project devoted to improving developer knowledge of web application security threats.
-It is most famous for its Top Ten list but also offers other useful vulnerability lists and a wide range of security resources.
+It is most famous for its Top Ten list, but also offers other useful vulnerability lists and a wide range of security resources.

-- Common Vulnerabilities and Exposures (CVE): CVEs are unique identifiers assigned to publicly reported vulnerabilities.
+- Common Vulnerabilities and Exposures (CVEs): CVEs are unique identifiers assigned to publicly reported vulnerabilities.
 This makes it possible to read about a particular flaw across multiple sources (which may otherwise name or number it differently).

 Frequently asked questions